Churches Grants

 The evidence that the couple has lived together for a long period of time is major evidence to prove the common-law marriage.
 Joint income tax returns or joint accounts opened with the inclusion of names of both the parties is also evidence.
 Assets bought together or debts borrowed together are evidence enough to prove the marriage.
 Car loans or other loans that might have names of both the parties can prove to be evidence of the Oklahoma common law marriage.

 Life insurance policies and retirement plans or pension plans that house the common law spouse as a beneficiary can also be counted as evidence.
-Using the other common-law spouse’s last name or medical records which state the common-law spouse as next of kin can be provided as evidence when asked by the court.
+Using the other common-law spouse’s last name or medical records that state the common-law spouse as next of kin can be provided as evidence when asked by the court.
 Statement from a third party regarding the couple and how they introduce each other in the community and at social events is solid evidence to prove your Oklahoma common-law marriage.

 Must Read: Best Free Programs For Expectant Mothers